 During 1984, the special event callsign GB2WOR was on the air from Worthing Pier.

 After the move to Lancing, the Club membership grew to over one hundred and twenty.
 The Club has prospered and many Special Event Stations are put on each year, including the Worthing Hobbies Exhibition, Fire Brigade Open Day, Windmill Day and Children in Need.

 The Club participates in many amateur radio contests and owns its own equipment.

 In 1998 the Club celebrated it’s 50th year with an Anniversary Dinner.

 The Club has over twenty trophies, donated by members over the years.
 These trophies are competed for on an annual basis by the members and includes something for everyone.

 New members are always welcome.
-Just call in any Wednesday and you’ll be assured of a warm welcome.
+Just call in on any Tuesday and you’ll be assured of a warm welcome.